superzip/FTBOP/README.md

 ### [ModPack Permissions](ModPack-Permissions.md)

-I will probably do a 1.8 version of the pack when the time is right, all suggestions welcome…
+I will do a 1.8 version of the pack when the time is right, all suggestions are welcome…